New Mapping Feature

 - Plot Project data against your custom Project base map

 NOTE: All changes made to the Project Base Map are automatically saved locally on your browser.
 This means using a different computer or clearing your cache will remove your map settings.
 However your Layer settings can be saved to the database.

 Our original Map view, which you can still access through search, allows you to see addresses from your data plotted out on a map as a red dot.
 The map view is useful but has some limitations.

 - Cannot display searches across multiple entities simultaneously

-Want to see steps for how to add a Project map?
+Want to see steps for how to add a Project map as a User?
 Have a look at this article here.